Rudxain/custom-emoji-inliner/README.md

 ## Why?
 - It helps you manage/maintain custom emojis for a single file, or an entire directory.
-- Reduces bandwith use by ensuring the same exact URL is shared across refs/macros.
+- Reduces bandwidth use by ensuring the same exact URL is shared across refs/macros.
 This has the side-effect of reducing generated cache.
 - All inlined `img`s will have the same structure/pattern, which increases compression-ratio.
 - Your source text-files can be readable/pretty by using refs, while the macro-expanded files are the only ones with inline-HTML.
 - You can change the size of all emojis from a single config field.
 - Optionally use a non-default size for specific emojis. **Only do this if you can't resize the origin image** (this is the case if the URL points to a server you don't own)
-- Optional `alt` attribute support for accesibility
+- Optional `alt` attribute support for accessibility

 ## Disclaimer
 It should be obvious by now that the **CLI API and the defs-file are unstable**, so expect many breaking-changes while I decide how it's going to be stabilized.
 You can help me take better design-decisions by opening an issue